Strabismus

 - There is a limited understanding of the pathophysiology of the most common comitant strabismus.
 There is no specific pathologic abnormality of the cranial nerves, extraocular muscles, or orbits.

 - Accommodative esotropia is a common form of strabismus in young children.
-It is associated with high hyperopia (farsightedness) and anisometropia (see “Refractive Error”).
-When a child with high hyperopia attempts to focus at any distance, he or she needs to focus his or her intraocular lens (accommodation).
-This focusing can trigger overconvergence of the eyes (esotropia).
+It is associated with high hyperopia (farsightedness) and anisometropia (see “Refractive Error” chapter).
+When a child with high hyperopia attempts to focus at any distance, they need to focus their intraocular lens (accommodation).
+This focusing can trigger overconvergence of the eyes, resulting in esotropia.

 - Paretic strabismus is caused by weakness of cranial nerves and their associated extraocular muscles.
 Examples of this type of pathology include cranial nerve palsies—III, IV, and VI; Möbius syndrome; or Duane syndrome.